ndreey/solanum-dulcamara-microbiome-correlation/README.md

 ## Workflow

 ### 1. Initial VCF Filtering
 Renames chromosomes, annotates VCF with quality metrics (AC, AN, MAF, HWE, etc.), filters individual genotypes with low depth (<3) or quality (<20), and removes sites with >20% missingness or MAF ≤0.03.
+The arguments it takes is path/to/vcf and a string to be prefix

 ```bash
 # Filter raw SNPs with quality thresholds